favonia/cloudflare-ddns/README.markdown

 ### 🕵️ Privacy

 By default, public IP addresses are obtained using the [Cloudflare debugging page](https://1.1.1.1/cdn-cgi/trace).
 This minimizes the impact on privacy because we are already using the Cloudflare API to update DNS records.
-Moreover, if Cloudflare servers are not reachable, chances are you could not update DNS records anyways.
+Moreover, if Cloudflare servers are not reachable, chances are you cannot update DNS records anyways.

 ### 🛡️ Security

 - 🛑 The superuser privileges are immediately dropped after the updater starts.
 This minimizes the impact of undiscovered security bugs in the updater.
 - 🛡️ The updater uses HTTPS (or [DNS over HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS)) to detect public IP addresses, making it more resistant to tampering.
-See the [design document](docs/DESIGN.markdown) for more information.
+See the [design document](docs/DESIGN.markdown) for more information on security.
 - ✅ You can verify the Docker images using [Cosign](https://github.com/sigstore/cosign):
   ```bash
   COSIGN_REPOSITORY=favonia/cloudflare-ddns-sigs \